The Water Rules

 Since electrolytes like sodium determine how water is used and stored in the body, I always advocate that athletes weigh themselves pre-activity, monitor their weight post-activity, and prepare their own hard water solution containing 3 cups of water and ¼ tsp of pink salt for every pound of bodyweight that has been lost.
 This is an effective formula for ensuring that athletes are properly rehydrated following training and competition because sodium (salt) is lost alongside water in the sweat.

-Aside from rehydration, sodium-rich hard waters- especially those also containing potassium- can be used immediately before or even during/after meals.
-This is because sodium and potassium are important components of gastric juice (stomach acid), and drinking soft water around meals will dilute the acid in the stomach- inhibiting the digestive process.
-This is particularly important for athletes on vertical or high-calorie diets.
+Aside from re-hydration, sodium-rich hard waters- especially those also containing potassium – can be used with meals (preferably beforehand).
+This is because sodium and potassium are important components of stomach acid, and drinking soft water around meals can dilute the acid in the stomach- inhibiting the digestive process.
+This is particularly important for athletes on “vertical” or high-calorie diets.
 The more food you ingest, the more sodium is required in the diet.
 Do not drink soft water around or with your meals.
 Instead, drink water providing a generous amount of sodium to ensure that you absorb as many nutrients as possible from the food you eat, and to avoid leaving bits of undigested food to ferment and cause problems within the stomach and bowels.
-Sodium also increases insulin sensitivity, ensuring that the foods you replenish the body with post training/competition effectively make their way into the fatigued muscle cells.
+Sodium also increases insulin sensitivity, ensuring that the foods you replenish the body with post training/competition effectively make their way into fatigued muscle cells.

 Lastly, a healthy intake of sodium will also help prevent the loss of the following two minerals, in general.